kosorio2/programmingFinal/Cardsgame/README.md

 The objective of the game is to destroy the enemy by using differemt cards.
 There are three types of cards: Attack, Heal, and Defend.
 Each card works as follows
-Attack: Takes 10 points from the enemy's health.
+Attack: Takes 7 points from the enemy's health.
 It can only be used against the enemy.
 Heal: Restores 5 points of the player's (your) health.
 It cannot be used on the enemy.
-Defend: Gives the player an extra protection (10 points) from the enemy's attack.
+Defend: Gives the player an extra protection (7 points) from the enemy's attack.

 Each turn, the player can use three cards to either attack, heal, or defend himself against the enemy.
 The enemy then gets one turn and randomly chooses fmro the same three options.

 The first one to get 0 points looses.

+More enemies will come...

 Good Luck!
 May the odds be ever in your favor...